luxus180/LLaVA-OneVision-1.5/README.md

 ### 4. Stage 1 Alignment-Training

-If you need to quickly get started, you can download our lightweight 2.5M packed subset at [link]().
+If you need to quickly get started, you can download our lightweight 2.5M packed subset at [Quick Start Dataset Link](https://huggingface.co/datasets/lmms-lab/LLaVA-OneVision-1.5-Mid-Training-Webdataset-Quick-Start).

 ```bash